Yacht Charter Water Toys 2026 — Europe Edition (E-foil, Seabob, Jetski)

 Lighthouse Veli Rat Croatia Europe Yachts Charter

 Near the settlement of Veli Rat, on the most northern point of Dugi Otok, is where you’ll find the lighthouse known as Veli Rat.
 It was constructed in 1849, and with a height of 42 meters, it is the tallest lighthouse that can be found anywhere along the Adriatic, while the lighthouse itself has a range of 22 nautical miles.
-It is encircled by a thick pine forest, breathtaking coves, and pebble beach’s where you may spend the entire day relaxing and having fun.
+It is encircled by thick pine forest, sheltered coves, and pebble beaches where you may spend the entire day relaxing and having fun.
 Legend has it that one hundred thousand yellow bricks were used to construct its exterior, making it one of the most stunning lighthouses on the Adriatic Sea.
 It is also considered to be one of the most historically significant lighthouses in the region.
 Next to it is the chapel of St. Nikola, which is becoming an increasingly popular location for hosting beautiful wedding ceremonies.
 The lighthouse may be reached either by boat or by automobile, it is not difficult to get to, and it offers respite in the shape of a stunning pine forest.
 If that is not enough to entice you, this location is fantastic for fishing and features a variety of protected coves that are ideal for swimming and scuba diving.
-The lighthouse provides a breathtaking panorama of the ocean, and the surrounding area is home to a number of excellent bathing beaches and restaurants.
+The lighthouse offers an open-sea panorama, and the surrounding area is home to a number of excellent bathing beaches and restaurants.

 Lighthouse Grebeni Croatia Europe Yachts Charter